-Figure 96: Location of the 10-pin header.
+Figure 99: Location of the 10-pin header.

 Ensure that the headers are all aligned correctly.
-The headers should be flush with the top of the board with the leads exiting the holes.
+The headers should be flush with the top of the MegaSAT PCB.
 It is important to ensure the leads are all straight.
 There should be a gap between the bottom of the MegaSat board and the top of Arduino headers.

-Now take the carefully solder a couple of pins on each header by inserting the iron and solder in through the gap.
+Now carefully solder a couple of pins on each header by inserting the iron and solder in through the gap.
 Take care not to melt the plastic of the Arduino headers.
-Do no worry about getting perfect solder joints on these pins as we are just trying to get the pins held in place.
+Do no worry about getting perfect solder joints on these pins just get the pins held in place.